-REFERENCE LEVELS FOR THE RESIDUAL DOSE APPLICABILITY 20 -100 mSv a Emergency exposure situation ~ 20 mSv b Transition from an emergency exposure situation to an existing exposure situation 1- 20 mSv b Existing exposure situation
+REFERENCE LEVELS FOR THE RESIDUAL DOSE APPLICABILITY 20 -100 mSv ^a Emergency exposure situation ~ 20 mSv ^b Transition from an emergency exposure situation to an existing exposure situation 1-20 mSv ^b Existing exposure situation

-- a Acute or annual effective dose - 32 b Annual effective dose
+- Acute or annual effective dose - 33 Annual effective dose

-- 4.61.
-After terminating the emergency and entering in the existing exposure situation, the reference level for the residual dose in an existing exposure situation should be applied in the band of 1-20 mSv - per year as required in Ref.
+After terminating the emergency and entering in the existing exposure situation, the reference level for the residual dose in an existing exposure situation should be applied in the band of 1-20 mSv per year as required in Ref.
 [3] (see Table 4.1).
-The International Commission on Radiological - 36 Protection (ICRP) recommends that the reference level for the optimization of the protection strategy
+The International Commission on Radiological